Bioterrorism Security Risk Assessment Form

 State Sponsor of Terrorism

 By signing, the RO or ARO certifies that the completed FD-961 Form was reviewed for completeness, legibility, and that the certification questions have been reviewed and handled accordingly.
+Electronic signatures are not acceptable.
 Please include an email address for requests for additional or incomplete information.

 Questions concerning completion of the FD-961 Form can be directed to BRAG at 304-625-4900.